gnarzilla/proxy.deadlight/README.md

 ```

 ### Extending Deadlight
+The `DeadlightProtocolHandler` interface and modular design make extending the proxy simple and powerful.
+To add a new protocol, you simply implement a few functions, and the core handles everything else.

 #### Adding a New Protocol
 The core strength of Deadlight is its extensible protocol system.
 To add support for a new protocol: